rippedpiracy/site/docs/PC Software/games.md

 > &nbsp;

-> **Torrent:** A decentralised Peer-to-Peer file sharing protocol that is very common when sharing Pirated Content since the file isnt on a single server that can easily be taken down.
+> **Torrent:** A decentralised Peer-to-Peer file sharing protocol that is very common when sharing Pirated Content, since the file isnt on a single server that can easily be taken down.
 We recommend using [qBittorrent](https://www.qbittorrent.org/) as a BitTorrent client.

 > &nbsp;

-> **Repacks:** Highly compressed Games that usually include all released DLCs, language packs, are pre-cracked and require minimal Piracy knowledge.
-Good for beginners and people that have low Internet bandwidth.
+> **Repacks:** Highly Compressed Games that usually include all released DLCs, language packs, are Pre-Cracked and require minimal Piracy knowledge.
+Good for beginners and people that have limited Internet bandwidth.

 > &nbsp;